-In mathematics, the greater than symbol is a basic mathematical symbol which is used to represents the inequality between two values.
+In mathematics, the greater than symbol is a basic mathematical symbol which is used to represent the inequality between two values.
 The symbol used to represent the greater than inequality is “ > “.
 This is the universally adopted math symbol of two equal length strokes joining in the acute angle at the right.
 Also, learn less than symbol, which denotes just the opposite of greater than expression.

 Greater than Symbol Example